Powersystems UK Compliance

 Powersystems UK Limited is a privately owned specialist high voltage electrical design, installation and maintenance Company.
-In addition the Company is a Lloyd’s registered independent connections provider (ICP).
+In addition, the Company is a Lloyd’s registered independent connections provider (ICP).

-essential objectives to our business aims and philosophy.
+Health and safety, the environmental and the quality of our services and service provision are essential objectives for our business aims and philosophy.
 We are committed to protecting the safety and welfare of our employees and others, to the protection of the environment and to the delivery of the highest quality products and services.